HISTORY & DESCRIPTION:

 Sinks, pumps and taps, skin fittings

 Whale water pump fitted over GRP sink unit.
-Sink drain is pumped to a bronze outlet just under toerail.
+Sink drain is pumped to bronze outlet just under toerail.

 Husun VHF fitted at chart area.
 Garmin GPS, not kept on board.